Most Effective Products

 We recommend you check out Expel Turf Herbicide.
 Expel Turf Herbicide is a Sulfentrazone-based product used to control a variety of weed species on cool-season and warm-season turf.

-You can do this by measuring the length and width in feet then multipying them together (length x width = square footage).
-For acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acres).
+Determine how much Expel Turf Herbicide to use by measuring the square footage of the treatment area.
+You can do this by measuring the length and width of the treatment area in feet and then multiplying them together (length x width = square footage).
+For acreage, divide the square footage by one acre (square footage / 43,560 sq. ft. = acres).

 To get rid of cudweed in warm-seasoned turf, use 8 to 12 oz. of Expel Turf Herbicide per 10 gallons of water per acre.

-To get rid of cudweed in cool-seasoned turf, apply 4 to 8 oz. of product per 10 gallons of water per acre.
+To remove cudweed in cool-seasoned turf, apply 4 to 8 oz. of product per 10 gallons of water per acre.

-Once you've measured how much product you will need, you are ready to create a solution.
+Once you've measured how much product you need, you are ready to create a solution.
 Fill your spray tank halfway with the desired amount of water.
-Add your measured amount of Expel Turf Herbicide, then add the remaining amount of water to the spray tank.
+Add your measured amount of Expel Turf Herbicide, then add the remaining water to the spray tank.

 Secure the lid tightly and shake thoroughly to finish creating your solution.